Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 	"""
 ```

-A minimal example using MAI with `get_adsorbate_grid` and a cube-formatted grid from PorousMaterials.jl is shown below:
+A minimal example using MAI with `get_adsorbate_grid` and a cube-formatted grid previously generated from [PorousMaterials.jl](https://github.com/SimonEnsemble/PorousMaterials.jl) is shown below:

 ```python
 from mai.adsorbate_constructor import adsorbate_constructor